Crab

 Method

-Keep live crabs in a breathable container lined with damp seaweed or newspaper; store in the coldest part of refrigerator (32-40°F)
+Keep live crabs in breathable containers (not sealed plastic) in coldest part of refrigerator or on ice

 Duration